pymupdf/PyMuPDF/tests/README.md

 The following areas are currently covered:
 * encryption and decryption
 * extraction of drawings
-* "geometry": correct working of points, rectangles, matrices
+* "geometry": correct working of points, rectangles, matrices and operator algebra
 * image bbox computation
+* handling of embedded files
 * image insertion
 * PDF document joining
 * computation of quadrilaterals for non-horizontal text